9ntonio/OmneSoft/README.md

 ## Project Structure

-The application follows a clean, organized structure with focused component namespaces:
+The application follows a clean, organized structure with streamlined component namespaces for optimal maintainability:

 ```
 OmneSoft/